 Each island will tax visitors independently.

-The counties have for years received an allotment of the statewide uniform 10.25% accommodations tax rate, but that will now come to an end.
-Instead, each county will add its own surcharge to that existing statewide tax.
+For years, the counties have received an allotment of the statewide uniform 10.25% accommodations tax rate, but that will now come to an end.
+Instead, each county will add its surcharge to that existing statewide tax.

-The current state accommodations tax is 10.25%.
-Now, however, with that entire amount going to the state, nothing will be shared with the counties.
-That is expected to cost the islands excess of $100 million annually in lost revenue.
+Our current state accommodations tax is 10.25%.
+However, with that entire amount going to the state, nothing will be shared with the counties.
+That is expected to cost the islands over $100 million annually in lost revenue.

-The counties will now implement their own charge of up to 3%, and we’re hard-pressed to see any of them choosing a lower amount.
-So the total accommodation tax will likely be 13.25%, up 29% over the current rate.
-That plus 4.17% GST on Maui and 4.712% GST elsewhere.
-You can anticipate the combined tax on hotels and vacation rentals to be approximately 18% going forward.
+The counties are implementing their own charge of 3%, which brings the total accommodation tax to 13.25%, up 29% over the previous rate.
+That plus 4.17% GST on Maui and 4.712% GST elsewhere in Hawaii.
+The combined tax on hotels and vacation rentals is to be approximately 18%.

 Thus, Hawaii is set to have the highest overall tax on accommodations in the US., according to the National Conference of State Legislatures.

 Does the latest tax increase in Honolulu impact you?